If you used to enjoy your glass of wine before being diagnosed with a fatty liver, you’re surely suffering today because you can no longer have it.

 If you enjoy drinking beer instead of wine, I wrote an article about that too so make sure to read my thoughts about drinking beer with a fatty liver.

-IMPORTANT NOTE: I have to say this again: I am NOT a doctor and even though I had no problems drinking alcohol free beverages and I don’t think other people suffering from NAFLD would, make sure to talk to your doctor about this.
+I have to say this again: I am NOT a doctor and even though I had no problems drinking alcohol free beverages and I don’t think other people suffering from NAFLD would, make sure to talk to your doctor about this first.

-Fatty liver, in some cases, goes hand in hand with diabetes (which is not my case) and in that case even non alcoholic wine could be out of question.
+Fatty liver, in some cases, goes hand in hand with diabetes (which is not my case) and then, even non alcoholic wine could be out of question.

-So if in doubt, make sure to bring this up on your next visit to the doctor and if you have diabetes, don’t drink anything until you get the OK from them.
+So if in doubt, make sure to bring this up on your next visit to the doctor and don’t drink anything until you get the OK from them.